jonathansoule/testREPforWP/_posts/2020-03-25-spring-2020-poster-presentions-to-be-held-on-may-13th.md

 ---
 ID: 98
-post_title: 'Spring 2020 &#8211; Poster Presentions to be held on May 13th'
+post_title: 'Spring 2020 &#8211; Poster Presentions to be held on May 13th at Realfagbygget'
 author: jonathans
 post_excerpt: ""
 layout: post